Buying meat can be mighty expensive for Canadians trying to balance their monthly budget.

 We also love to eat fish, so we use fish to create different meals such as fish cakes or simply baking fish in the oven for a nice light meal.

 If you are an intelligent shopper, you may also find that fish can be cheaper to buy than red meat, poultry, and pork products.

 I’m not talking about breaded fish products that are pre-made either.

 I mean frozen or fresh fish that you can get from a fishery or in-store at the fishmonger.

-It may be for x amount of dollars off of a meat product or you may get dollars off a pack of sausages which we’ve had in the past.
+It may be for x amount of dollars off a meat product, or you may get dollars off a pack of sausages we’ve had in the past.

 Don’t think there are never coupons for meat as there are some on occasion.